All About Kourtney Kardashian’s PRP Injections For Hair Loss

 Six years after Kim Kardashian made the “vampire facial” famous, her sister Kourtney tried a similar technique on her scalp to reverse hair loss.
 Do platelet-rich plasma injections for hair loss live up to the hype?
 The AEDITION asked an expert.

-On the premiere episode of season 17 of Keeping Up With Kardashians earlier this month, Kim Kardashian was anything but chill when she noticed a bald spot on the crown of her older sister Kourtney Kardashian’s head.
+On the premiere episode of season 17 of Keeping Up With Kardashians, Kim Kardashian was anything but chill when she noticed a bald spot on the crown of her older sister, Kourtney Kardashian’s head.
 "Kourtney, you have a really big spot on the top of your head," Kim worriedly told her sister.
 "Kourtney, oh my god.
 I'm afraid for your life.
 Have you seen that?"

 Similar logic applies to PRP hair loss treatments.
 The platelet-rich plasma is injected into the scalp to repair damaged hair follicles and encourage fuller, thicker hair growth.
 And while Kourtney was treating a relatively mild incident, the procedure can be used as a remedy for both male and female pattern baldness and hair loss.